-- School Psychologist received the Consent to Evaluate signed by the parent. - No psycho-educational assessment should begin until the psychologist received the completed Health Screening from the Nurse. - The Nurse will complete the Health Screening immediately.
+- No psycho-educational assessment should begin until the psychologist received the completed Health Screening from the Nurse. - The Nurse will complete the Health Screening immediately.

 If a student fails either the vision or hearing exam and doesn't have a documented vision or hearing impairment, Parents should be encouraged to take their child to an optometrist, family doctor or audiologist before any evaluation begins.